 (a) Demonstrated system feasibility.

-The technical feasibility of the system is well established through the successful deployment of existing systems based on the WirelessMAN-OFDMA air interface.
-The fundamental operation of the system will be unchanged.
+The technical feasibility of the system is well established through the successful deployment of existing systems, such as WiGig and IEEE 802.11ad in the 60 GHz millimeter-wave band, and fixed wireless system in E-band.
+The fundamental implementation of the system is almost identical.

 (b) Proven technology, reasonable testing.

 The enhancements to be developed within the scope of the project are well understood technically and have been successfully deployed in other air interfaces.
-The testing of the new features will not introduce fundamental complications, although higher MIMO orders can be expected to introduce new testing complexity.
+The testing of the new features will not introduce fundamental complications, although higher MIMO orders, higher frequency with larger bandwidth, and high-speed moving environment can be expected to introduce new testing complexity.

 (c) Confidence in reliability.